Serve on the Board of Directors

 The vice president of special programs coordinates the organization’s annual awards banquet and philanthropic fundraising event, Banner Brunch.
 Responsibilities include securing a keynote speaker, driving registrations, coordinating banquet arrangements and soliciting donations for gift bags and the silent auction.

 The vice president of freelance programming serves as a liaison between the Board of Directors and Freelance Austin, which is a special interest group of WCA.
 He/she also serves as Committee Chair of Freelance Austin.

-The vice president of volunteer coordination manages all volunteer requests and inquiries to match volunteers with committees that fit the volunteer interests and goals and where help is needed.
-This board member keeps an ongoing relationship with board members, all volunteers and coordinates volunteer appreciation initiatives.
-The volunteer coordinator actively encourages all board members to mentor and ready their committee volunteers for leadership succession, making the annual process of board transitions easier.
+The vice president of engagement manages all volunteer requests and inquiries to match volunteers with committees that fit the volunteer interests and goals and where help is needed.
+This board member keeps an ongoing relationship with board members and volunteers.
+This position coordinates events to engage the membership and recruit new members including the holiday party, monthly meet-ups, and board team-building activities.
+The role actively encourages all board members to mentor and ready their committee volunteers for leadership succession, making the annual process of board transitions efficent.

 Board Application Process

 Members, including current board members, must apply annually to serve on the Board of Directors.
 Eligible candidates must be current members in good standing to serve on the board.
 Some positions are more sought after, so candidates are encouraged to list at least three positions when expressing interest in board service.
 If you feel unqualified for a position (or don’t have specific experience in that area), don’t let that prevent you from applying for that position.
 The outgoing board member or another board member will always be available to guide you along the way.

 Board members are elected for one board year term.
 Any current board members who would like to be considered for a new board year term must reapply each year.